akshayshanker/Energy/README.md

+# Energy and the Direction of Technical Change

-# World and U.S. energy intensity has declined over the past century.
+World and U.S. energy intensity has declined over the past century.
 Because the decline in energy intensity has persisted through periods of stagnating or even falling energy prices, energy economists have suspected factors related to the growth process, independent of prices,